coreos/ignition/docs/supported-platforms.md

 * [Google Cloud] (`gcp`) - Ignition will read its configuration from the instance metadata entry named "user-data".
 Cloud SSH keys are handled separately.
 * [IBM Cloud] (`ibmcloud`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * Bare Metal (`metal`) - Use the `ignition.config.url` kernel parameter to provide a URL to the configuration.
 The URL can use the `http://`, `https://`, `tftp://`, `s3://`, or `gs://` schemes to specify a remote config.
+* [Nutanix] (`nutanix`) - Ignition will read its configuration from the instance userdata via config drive.
+Cloud SSH keys are handled separately.
 * [OpenStack] (`openstack`) - Ignition will read its configuration from the instance userdata via either metadata service or config drive.
 Cloud SSH keys are handled separately.
 * [Equinix Metal] (`packet`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [IBM Power Systems Virtual Server] (`powervs`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.